 Many years from now...

-The sensible thing to do is not wait, make a will and prepare a lasting power of attorney agreement immediately, definitely when you start to have other people dependent on you and then also after significant changes in your life such as marriage, divorce, children.
+The sensible thing to do is not wait; make a will and prepare a lasting power of attorney agreement immediately, definitely when you start to have other people dependent on you and then also after significant changes in your life such as marriage, divorce, and children.

 You should be aware that The Financial Conduct Authority (FCA) does not regulate wills, will writing, Lasting Powers of Attorney or tax and trust advice.